shrish23/Paligemma/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.8 or higher installed on your machine
+- Download the repository https://huggingface.co/google/paligemma-3b-pt-224/tree/main for the weights for the model.
 - Required Python libraries: Install them by running:

   ```bash